Mthegamer/cordova-template/README.md

 Prerequisites
 =============
+For development a random machine with a text editor and a halfway modern browser suffices.

+For testing during development a browser (desktop / mobile) is enough, *however:* it's strongly recommended and easy to build mobile apps even during development.

-You need a machine that natively runs bash (preferably Linux or OSX) with working installations of the following:
+For building You need a machine that natively runs bash (preferably Linux or OSX) with working installations of the following:
 - java (needed for cordova / phonegap)
 - apache ant (needed for cordova / phonegap)
 - phonegap (2.x or 3.x)